-Please note that as I share what test prep steps look like, I’m speaking from my experience working with K-2 students.
-I have lots of feelings about even having to teach these skills topic, however testing was a non-negotiable for the district I taught in.
-As a result, I tried to make this engaging test prep include best practices for whenever we want to put our best foot forward!
+Please note that as I share what test prep steps look like, I'm speaking from my experience working with K-2 students.
+So many feelings come up when even thinking about having to teach these skills, however testing is a non-negotiable for many school districts.

 What Should Test Prep Include?